Code-IA-Insights/Pandas_Market_Predictor/README.md

 # Panda Forex Predictor
-Artificial Neural Network, is a deep learning API written in Python on top of Panda that helping you predict future price (low and min), trend of Forex paire.
+Panda Forex Predictor, is a deep learning API written in Python on top of Panda that helping you predict future price (low and min), trend of Forex paire.